DescantR/paint-qt-macos/README.md

   * Tilting
 * Alpha in color picker
   * Alpha should affect fill operations
+  * Brush should not be dotty in alpha mode
 * Delete button should set the selection to color 2
 * Add visual grid option, with custom grid unit
   * A smart default grid unit should be chosen